Informatics Elective for Medical Students

 - Medical Information Terminologies/Taxonomies (e.g. SNOMED).

-The course is limited to 2 students per term and is offered in spring only.
+The course is limited to 4 students and is offered in spring only.
 Permission of the instructor is required.
 For more information about the course, contact the Duke Center for Health Informatics, Rene' Hart (email: email@example.com).